bwplotka/my/web/content/posts/golang-memory-monitoring.md

 ---

 **TL;DR: Applications build with Go 1.12+ reports higher RSS memory usage on Linux.
-This does not mean that they `require` more memory, it's just optimization for cases when there is no memory pressure.
+This does not mean that they `require` more memory, it's just optimization for cases when there is no other memory pressure.
 This is especially visible inside a container.**

 Go has a strict [release timeline](https://github.com/golang/go/wiki/Go-Release-Cycle) to reduce the risk